cmda-minor-web-1718/real-time-web-17-18/readme.md

 # Real Time Web course repo

-This is the course repo for the 2018 edition of the course 'Real Time Web' which is part of the minor 'web' taught at the University of Applied Sciences Amsterdam.
+This is the course repo for the 2018 edition of the course "Real Time Web" which is part of the minor "web" taught at the University of Applied Sciences Amsterdam.

 During this course, students will:
 * Build a Node Web App which consumes an external data source through an API and serves a frontend using routing and templating techniques.